prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 *   **The Ultimate Question:** Can science ever answer, "Why is there something rather than nothing?"
 This question may lie permanently outside the scientific method, which can only describe the "what" and "how" of the universe that already exists.
 This may be the one gap that will forever remain a domain for philosophy and theology.

 The "God of the gaps" is more than just a debating point.
-It’s a mirror reflecting our own intellectual journey.
+It's a mirror reflecting our own intellectual journey.
 As the island of our knowledge expands into the ocean of ignorance, the shoreline constantly changes.
 The gaps may be shrinking, but our capacity for wonder, for asking "why," remains as vast as ever.